- Pico de Gallo

 - Mix tomatoes, onion, chile pepper, and cilantro together in a bowl; season with salt.

-- Heat a large pan over medium-high heat.
+- Heat a large skillet over medium-high heat.
 Spread butter onto cut-sides bread.
 Toast bread, cut-side down, in the hot pan until lightly golden, 1 to 2 minutes.

 - Spread a layer of refried beans onto the toasted surface of each bolillo half; top with Cheddar cheese.